 Piper [Holly Marie Combs] is the same as Canon Piper, except that she was never a banker…she didn't have to be, since Prue was the one who took care of Penny.
 This means that since graduation from high school, Piper has always worked at Quake, even when she was at cooking school.
-Otherwise, no need to change her or her and Leo's [Brian Krause] story.
+She was engaged to Jeremy Burns [Eric Scott Woods], their first demon, not a warlock.
+Otherwise, no need to change Piper or her and Leo's [Brian Krause] story.
 Just like Canon Piper, she's the one who least wants to be a witch, but goes along with her sisters, especially when she sees how much their powers can help people.

-Although Phoebe [Alyssa Milano] was the wild child and moved away to New York after Penny' death, she found herself there and now wants to go back to school, the reason why she moves back in with her sisters.
+Although Phoebe [Alyssa Milano] was the wild child and moved away to New York after Penny's death, she found herself there and now wants to go back to school and finish her degree, the reason why she moves back in with her sisters.
 Just like Canon Phoebe, she's the one who finds the Book of Shadows and says the spell that activates their magic, and she's the one most fascinated with magic.

 The other major difference is that the only cop the Charmed Ones meet in the first season is Inspector Rodriguez [Carlos Gomez].
 Rodriguez, not a demon but a warlock, spends the whole season trying to expose the Charmed Ones, working with the various magical villains to try to frame the Charmed Ones for crimes by placing them at the scene where innocents that he himself killed died.

-Other than these and the changes that would obviously be needed thanks to them - like the fact that it's Piper who thinks that Phoebe slept with her former boyfriend, while Prue treats them like two children who should be sent to their rooms - the season is pretty much the same.
+Other than these and the changes that would obviously be needed thanks to them - like the fact that it's Piper who thinks that Phoebe slept with her former fiancé – Jeremy - while Prue treats them like two children who should be sent to their rooms - the season is pretty much the same.

-But this season also deals with the theme that with great powers comes great responsibility, something that is important for the sisters to learn right away, before they start having serious relationships - that protecting innocents must always come before their personal lives - if it doesn't, they will either lose their powers or lose their lives.
+But this season also deals with the theme that with great powers comes great responsibility, something that is important for the sisters to learn right away, before they start having serious relationships - that protecting innocents must always come before their personal lives, and the men in their lives must understand that and accept that - if protecting innocents doesn't come first, they will either lose their powers or lose their lives.